moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 **Note: "Node-to-node" refers to a path segment connecting two MOQ nodes, that makes up part of the end-to-end path between the MOQ sender and ultimate MOQ receiver.

 The working group must agree on a number of details here, and perhaps the first question is whether the MOQ protocol makes any provision for "node-to-node" media security, or simply treats authorized transcoders as MOQ receivers.
 If that's the decision all MOQ media security is "sender-to-receiver", but some "ends" may not be either senders or ultimate receivers, from a certain point of view.

-### Consider possible options as DRM, MLS, or something different ???

 # IANA Considerations